No I.D.: Musical career

-In 2007, he was the focus of perhaps the most attention of his career for producing two songs from Jay-Z's album American Gangster.
+In 2007, he was the focus of significant attention for producing two songs from Jay-Z's album American Gangster.
 At the time he worked with artists such as Jay-Z, Rhymefest, Plies, Big Sean, Killer Mike, Rick Ross, Drake (Thank Me Later) and Kanye West (808's & Heartbreak, My Beautiful Dark Twisted Fantasy), Young Jeezy, and Rihanna on their then-upcoming albums.
 Wilson produced "D.O.A.
 (Death of Auto-Tune)", the first single for Jay-Z's eleventh studio album The Blueprint 3 (2009), as well as the second single "Run This Town", which features Kanye West and Rihanna.
 He once again teamed up with Common for the first time since 1997, when he handled the production for his ninth album The Dreamer/The Believer (2011).
 In June 2011, Wilson formed Cocaine 80s, a musical ensemble composed of several musicians, including Common, James Fauntleroy II, Kevin Randolph, Makeba Riddick, Rob "The Mixer" Kinelski, Steve Wyreman, Free Bass, Keys of Coke and Sam Lewis, among several others.

 After resigning as President of Kanye West's G.O.O.D.
 Music record company, in August 2011, it was announced No I.D. was appointed Executive Vice President of A&R for Def Jam Recordings.
 In addition, Def Jam has signed an exclusive joint venture label deal for No I.D.'s Artium Recordings.
 The announcements were made by Barry Weiss, Chairman and CEO of Universal Republic and Island Def Jam Motown and Karen Kwak, EVP / Head of A&R, Island Def Jam Music Group.
 In 2012, Wilson was an executive producer on New York City-based rapper Nas' critically acclaimed eleventh album Life Is Good, producing five songs, including the twice Grammy Award-nominated single "Daughters", as well as "Loco-Motive" and "Accident Murderers".In April 2013, it was revealed Wilson signed up-and-coming rapper Logic, to Def Jam.
 In 2013, Wilson served as the primary producer of G.O.O.D.
 Music recording artist Big Sean's second album Hall of Fame.
 In an August 2013 interview with Complex, Wilson said he was currently working on Jhene Aiko and Logic's upcoming respective debut albums.
 Since the inception of Artium, Wilson has signed Common, Los Angeles-based singer Jhené Aiko and singer Elijah Blake.
-On June 30, 2017, Wilson was credited as the primary producer on 4:44 - a new album released via Tidal by Jay-Z. The album has been met with widespread acclaim from music reviews and is notable for the personal account of Jay-Z's alleged infidelity on the title track.
-4:44 was the latest installment in an extensive professional relationship between the two, as No I.D. has produced more tracks for Jay-Z than anyone else other than Just Blaze and Timbaland.
+On June 30, 2017, Wilson was credited as the primary producer on 4:44 - an album released via Tidal by Jay-Z. The album was met with widespread acclaim from music reviews and is notable for the personal account of Jay-Z's alleged infidelity on the title track.
+No I.D. has produced more tracks for Jay-Z than anyone else other than Just Blaze and Timbaland.